Keeping you safe is our top priority. What to expect when you visit LMH Health

-Note: Separate PDQ summaries on Breast Cancer Screening; Breast Cancer Treatment; Male Breast Cancer Treatment; Breast Cancer Treatment and Pregnancy; and Levels of Evidence for Cancer Screening and Prevention Studies are also available.
+Note: Separate PDQ summaries on Breast Cancer Screening; Breast Cancer Treatment (Adult); Male Breast Cancer Treatment; Breast Cancer Treatment During Pregnancy; and Levels of Evidence for Cancer Screening and Prevention Studies are also available.

-Factors Associated With Increased Risk of Breast Cancer
+Factors With Adequate Evidence of Increased Risk of Breast Cancer

 Based on solid evidence, women who inherit gene mutations associated with breast cancer have an increased risk.